Your daily technology class with Professor Randy!!

 Opposite of smartphone.
 A cellphone which has little or no advanced features such as a large, bright screen, or applications such as email and web browsing.
 Basically just makes phone calls (like my Motorola W260-4).
 I love it!

-If you’re going to buy a cell phone you have to choose a cell phone carrier.
-There are many, but here are the top five carriers in the United States (and a very popular phone for each carrier).
+If you’re going to buy a mobile phone you have to choose a mobile phone carrier.
+There are many, but here are the top five carriers in the United States (and a very popular smartphone for each carrier).

 #1) Verizon Wireless …… (HTC Droid Incredible).